WildernessLabs/Documentation/docs/Meadow/Getting_Started/Assemble_Meadow/index.md

 subtitle: Guides and documentation for Meadow
 ---

-# Assemble Meadow

-You have finally received your brand-new Meadow developer kit and in this guide we will walk you through the steps to assemble your Meadow development board to get you started.
+This guide will walk you through the steps to assemble your Meadow development board to get you started.

 ### Parts